Ebola Fears Slowing Tourist Flow To Africa

 A Brazilian business delegation this month also cancelled a trip to Namibia, in southern Africa.

-"We've seen a huge amount of cancellations from Asia and the groups that do travel, the numbers have dropped," said Hannes Boshoff, Managing Director at Johannesburg-based ERM Tours, which organizes travel to countries in southern Africa.
+"We've seen a huge amount of cancellations from Asia and the groups that do travel, the numbers have dropped," said Hannes Boshoff, Managing Director at Johannesburg-based ERM Tours, which organises travel to countries in southern Africa.

 He said around 80 percent of his Asian customers had cancelled trips coming up in the next 2-3 months, including a group booking of 1,500 Thais worth ZAR12 million rand (USD$1.12 million).